 How do I join an IRC channel?

-You can search or browse IRC channels from Riot.
+You can search or browse IRC channels from Element.
 Just type the name of the channel you want to join and you are done.

 If your favorite matrix client doesn't have a similar feature, you can join any freenode channel by joining the following Matrix room: